The Difference Between WebMail, IMAP Mail, and POP Mail

 IMAP is the next most used method for email but it does require some set-up and requires a local mail program on the users computer.
 IMAP allows one to use their favorite mail program but leaves the mail and files on the server so they are available using web-mail from other computers.

 POP is the least popular method.
 It is best if used on only one computer and all mail is stored on that computer.
 While POP does allow total control, in other ways it is limited to a single computer.
-POP mail is rather old-fashion and is not used much in this day where almost everybody access mail from several different computer (work computer, 2nd computer, laptop computer, tablet...)
+POP mail is rather old-fashion and is not used much in this day where almost everybody access mail from several different computers (work computer, 2nd computer, laptop computer, tablet…) NOTE: depending on the configuration of the mail program, when downloaded it may, or may not, remove the mail from the server so other the mail can still be managed with web-mail (configurable) POP ‘remembers’ what mail has been downloaded but there is still a copy left on the server unless configured to remove it., but this can get confusing with managing the mail.

 Also understand that one does not need to have all the eggs in one basket… for example, if I do not leave my POP mail program running when away, I can use Web-mail from any computer anywhere and the mail will remain until such time as I return home and start using POP mail from my master computer again, then mail downloads to my local computer.

-IMAP and Web-Mail differ only in the sense IMAP uses your mail program while we-mail does not.
+IMAP and Web-Mail differ only in the sense IMAP uses your mail program while web-mail uses your browser.
 With web-mail the user does not even need a local mail program at all.

 In summation, if the user is going to be accessing mail from several computers (like work and home) then the Web-Mail is best suited.